omar-polo/plakar.io/content/posts/2025-07_01/index.md

 date: 2025-07-07T20:00:00+0100
 authors:
 - "gilles"
-summary: "want to craft a ptar archive but you don't need a full-fledge backup solution ? here comes kapsul, our ptar-specific tool, providing all you need from building to restoring and inspecting."
+summary: "want to craft a ptar archive but you don't need a full-fledged backup solution ? here comes kapsul, our ptar-specific tool, providing all you need from building to restoring and inspecting."
 categories:
  - technology
  - backup